-In a typical histogram, the dark tones are displayed on the left side of and if you move toward the right, the tones get lighter.
+In a typical histogram, the dark tones are displayed on the left side, and if you move toward the right, the tones get lighter.
 In the middle of the histogram are the mid-tones, which don’t fall in the dark nor light category.

-The vertical axis in the histogram refers to the number of tones of that particular lightness and the histogram itself is exposure-dependent and is also influenced by other factors such as tone curve and other settings.
+The histogram’s vertical axis refers to the number of tones of that particular lightness, and the histogram itself is exposure-dependent.
+It is also influenced by other factors such as tone curves and other settings.

 Shadow and Highlight Clipping

-When a portion of the histogram “touches” either of the edges, it indicates loss of detail, which is also known as clipping.
+When a portion of the histogram “touches” either of the edges, it indicates a loss of detail, also known as clipping.

-So if the histogram is touching the right side it is Highlight clipping which means areas are completely white and if the histogram is touching the left side it is Shadow clipping which means areas that are completely black.
+So if the histogram is touching the right side, it is Highlight clipping, which means areas are completely white, and if the histogram is touching the left side, it is Shadow clipping, which means completely black areas.

 In both cases, you can fix it by altering exposure settings.

-Each camera has different reviewing option for example in Nikon cameras you have to press the navigator keys down or up a couple of times when in review modes so that the correct settings can come up.
+Each camera has a different reviewing option.
+For example, in Nikon cameras, you have to press the navigator keys down or up a couple of times when in review modes so that the correct settings can come up.

-Majority of current DSLR cameras come with live histograms which react with the scene in real time.
-So if you want live histogram, you have to make use of the LCD screen of your camera instead of optical viewfinder to photograph in Live View mode.
+The majority of current DSLR cameras come with live histograms that react with the scene in real-time.
+So if you want a live histogram, you have to use the LCD screen of your camera instead of the optical viewfinder to photograph in Live View mode.

-If you want to save shadow detail, then make the photo bright by setting a positive exposure compensation value such as +0.3 or +0.7, on the other hand, if you want to save highlight detail, then make the photo darker by setting a negative exposure compensation value such as -0.3 or -0.7.
+If you want to save shadow detail, then make the photo bright by setting a positive exposure compensation value such as +0.3 or +0.7.
+On the other hand, if you want to save highlight detail, make the photo darker by setting a negative exposure compensation value such as -0.3 or -0.7.

-You can set this Exposure compensation in most cameras through “+/-” button.
-If you are shooting in manual mode then you will have to alter ISO, shutter speed, or aperture accordingly.
+You can set this Exposure compensation in most cameras through the “+/-” button.
+If you are shooting in manual mode, you will have to alter ISO, shutter speed, or aperture accordingly.

 You must have noticed that histograms consist of several diagrams that are marked with different colors.
-So 3 of the diagrams in a histogram are there to represent green, red, and blue color channels.
+So 3 of the diagrams in a histogram represent green, red, and blue color channels.

-The gray diagram is to represent the areas where the 3 channels overlap.
+The gray diagram is to represent the areas where the three channels overlap.
 The Yellow, magenta, and cyan represent the areas where 2 of the channels overlap.

 Histogram and Exposure